-With our badass Airbnb, the coolest desert trip in Morocco that I found, and the fact that this area was still wild and significantly less touched by tourism than its sister desert location, I felt this was the most authentic way to get out in the desert of Morocco.
+With our badass Airbnb, the coolest desert tour in Morocco that I found, and the fact that this area was still wild and significantly less touched by tourism than its sister desert location—I felt this was the most authentic way to get out in the desert of Morocco.

-Nothing felt cookie cutter, there were no big tours buses or massive groups.
-The dunes and the camp were literally hours away from civilization, and the location itself was native and untainted, which likely can’t all be said about the experience one would have in Merzouga (as I’ve read).
+Nothing felt cookie-cutter, there were no big tours buses or massive groups.
+The dunes and the camp were hours away from civilization, and the location itself was native and untainted, which likely can’t all be said about the experience one would have in Merzouga (as I’ve read).

 The dunes here require more.
 4×4 only, more time and effort, and more desert knowledge from the locals.
 The “survival” factor is a lot more prominent out on these dunes.

-While I really think it was the best Morocco desert tour, I’ve only read and heard about Merzouga and it’s dunes but even if I did go, it comes down to your preference.
+While I really think it was the best Morocco desert tour, I’ve only read and heard about Merzouga and its dunes.
+At the end of the day, it comes down to your preference.

 So How Does One Organize a Moroccan Desert Tour?

 Well, the best part is, you kind of don’t.
 To get even close to the sand dunes of Erg Chigaga, you need a 4×4 and some really good GPS directions, as well as knowledge of navigating rough and sandy terrain.
 So, in other words, you’re going to want to pay someone to take you on your Sahara desert tour and deal with that.